Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+On the CubeSat standard, do we need to be able to operate as board 0?
+That affects board layout.

+Which power hookups do we need?

 The 78nH inductors in the AX5043 input section don't come in very high Q values, 28 is the best you can get.
 77 and 79nH are even worse.